broerman/anchor_linux_react/README.md

 - stop network traffic ( aka panic mode ) , except SSH
 - default route is deleted

-The system in partial unusable  after an  calling  script  **/usr/local/bin/trickbot.sh** and only accessible by console.
+The system in partial unusable  after calling  script  **/usr/local/bin/anchor_reaction.sh** and only accessible by console.

 But  this is probably the victims intention.